 The Latinx and Latin American Christianity concentration is an interdisciplinary program for students who wish to study Latinx and Latin American religious culture, theology, and history.
-Students can choose to focus their studies on Latinx Christianity in the United States, Christianity in Latin America, or to explore both with an eye towards developing a more hemispheric perspective in relation to these fields and geographic areas (i.e., the United States and Latin America).
+Students can choose to focus their studies on Latinx Christianity in the United States or Christianity in Latin America, or to explore both with an eye toward developing a more hemispheric perspective in relation to these fields and geographic areas (i.e., the United States and Latin America).
 The concentration requires eighteen credit hours to be taken in Latinx and/or Latin American Studies, twelve of which must be in Latinx and/or Latin American religion courses and six of which can be in other related departments and disciplines.
 Students are also required to take courses in biblical studies, history, ethics, and theology for the purposes of a well-rounded program of study.
 Students who do not speak Spanish and/or Portuguese are encouraged to take relevant language courses.